Blog Networks Shutting Down, The End Of Link Building?

 What To Do?

 Honestly, I think black hat SEO is screwed.
 It’s always been screwed and anyone who tells you differently is just ignorant.
-The new SEO’s will see this as a slight hick up and continue to use blog networks.
-However after a while of being shat on by master Google, you’ll realise that its just not worth it.
+The new SEOs will see this as a slight hick up and continue to use blog networks.
+However after a while of being shat on by master Google, you’ll realize that it’s just not worth it.

 You are in fact much better off sticking to the rules, being Google’s bitch and doing white hat SEO.
 As Google won’t stop fighting black hatters.
 Sure, you can continue to adapt to new changes and alter your black hat tactics.
 But ultimately Google wins and what Google says goes.